luckyhyosun/fullstackopen/README.md

   - When using script from package.json:
     - <code>"test": "playwright test"</code>
     - <code>"test:report": "playwright show-report"</code>
+  - npm test -- --project chromium
+    - Define the browser engine to be used, in this case it is define Chrome for test
   - npm run test -- --ui
     - Tests can also be run via the graphical UI with the command
-  - npm test -- --project chromium
-    - Define the browser engine to be used
   - And a script to the backend package.json:
     - <code>"start:test": "cross-env NODE_ENV=test node --watch index.js"</code>
     - which will enable the backend code to be started in testing mode, i.e. so that _NODE_ENV_ gets the value test.